-Sandvik's corporate governance framework, The Sandvik Way, implements these external rules and also sets out the internal rules and principles for governance that apply specifically within Sandvik.
+Sandvik's corporate governance framework, The Sandvik Way, implements the external rules mentioned above and also sets out the internal rules and principles for governance that apply specifically within Sandvik.
 It is based on four building blocks, as set forth in the model below, and describes how common ways of working have been implemented throughout the entire organization.